Naproxen

 Naproxen belongs to a group of medicines known as non-steroidal anti-inflammatory drugs (NSAIDs).
 It's used to treat different types of pain such as period pain and pain from injury or after surgery.

 NSAIDs are also used to ease pain, swelling and stiffness associated with flare-ups of gout, osteoarthritis, rheumatoid arthritis and ankylosing spondylitis.
-NSAIDs block the inflammation process and in this way ease swelling and pain.
+NSAIDs block the inflammation process to ease swelling and pain.

 In Aotearoa New Zealand naproxen is available as tablets.

-- Tablets comes as immediate release and slow release (SR).
+- Tablets come as immediate release and slow release (SR).

-- The immediate release tablets are useful where immediate pain relief is required, and the slow release tablets are more useful in reducing long term inflammation.
+- The immediate release tablets (250 mg and 500 mg) are useful where immediate pain relief is required, and the slow release tablets (750 mg and 1000 mg) are more useful in reducing long term inflammation.

-- From 1 April 2025, this medicine is only available on a prescription written by a prescriber.
+- This medicine is only available with a prescription from a prescriber.

 The dose of naproxen will be different for different people.
 As a guide: